 The interiors colors have not been picked although but they will be in the neutral to ocean tones.
 Non specified information has been left to your discretion.
 Where materials are not indicated, finishes can be assumed as necessary.
 All assumptions must be justified in the narrative.
 Modification to the architecture is not allowed.

 Graduate Student projects must comply with current Title 24 standards.
 The 2016 Standards can be found at: http://www.energy.ca.gov/title24/2016standards/index.html

 Make sure that you clearly address the compliance issues in your narrative and show the calculations on your board for each area in the space.

-NOTE: FINALISTS WILL BE CONTACTED BY EMAIL AND TEXT BY MAY 1st.
-STUDENTS MUST CONFIRM THEY WILL BE ABLE TO ATTEND THE 7PM MEETING ON MAY 13TH WITHIN 24 HOURS OF NOTIFICATION OR THE NEXT HIGHEST SCORING STUDENT WILL BE CHOOSEN.
+NOTE: FINALISTS WILL BE CONTACTED BY PHONE AFTER THE AFTERNOON JUDGING.
+IF YOU ARE A FINALIST AND DO NOT RESPOND TO THE PHONE CALL WITHIN 30 MINUTES, THE NEXT HIGHEST SCORING STUDENT WILL BE CHOSEN.
 YOU MUST PRESENT AT THE 7PM MEETING TO WIN.

 Design Competition location: